101 Unhealthiest Habits on the Planet

 Everybody has to touch elevator buttons.
 That's the problem.
 They're hotbeds of illness-causing bacteria and viruses, but few of us realize it.
 (One study at the University of Arizona found that elevator buttons contain 40 times the bacteria of a public toilet seat.)

-The Remedy Rx: Press elevator buttons with the back of a knuckle to lower your risk of spreading germs from your fingertips to your face.
+The Rx: Press elevator buttons with the back of a knuckle to lower your risk of spreading germs from your fingertips to your face.

 You're Storing Your Toothbrush Near The Toilet